 Similarly, what of the scare about the effects of Nitrile exposure to ethanol, which is nothing more than grain or ethyl alcohol?
 Besides being intoxicating alcohol that dates back centuries, ethanol has a long history of being the fuel for heat and light.
 Its use in automotive combustion engines is nothing new.
 The original 1908 Model T Ford could be modified to run on either gasoline or ethanol because Henry Ford was a supporter of homegrown renewable fuels.

-Ethanol used over a century ago apparently posed no particular problem to the early engines all of which used Nitrile gaskets and o-rings.
+Ethanol used over a century ago apparently posed no particular problem to the early engines that used Nitrile gaskets and o-rings.
 Otherwise, there would’ve been a wide search for a better replacement material.
 The gasoline sold in our area has 10% ethanol.
-We placed Nitrile o-rings in 40% ethanol and have seen no measurable difference in the ring over a week’s time.
+We placed Nitrile o-rings in 40% ethanol and have seen no measurable difference in the o-ring over a week’s time.

 What about the need for increased heat tolerance in carburetor o-rings?
 The fuel of a spark-ignition engine is mixed with air within its flammable limits and heated above its flash point before ignition by the spark plug.
 A chemical’s flash point is the lowest temperature where fluid evaporates to form a combustible concentration of gas.
 The flash point of ethanol or ethyl alcohol is 55-63 F and gasoline or petrol is –45 F. Nitrile’s temperature ranges as low as -70 F and up to 275 F. Viton®’s range is to –40 F to 450 F. We found data that stated 75 Duro Viton® only ranges down to –15 F which is far from gasoline’s flashpoint of –45F.